 6. Don’t understand the risks attached to design decisions

 This final point is a truly reasonable and rational objection to conducting design research.
-It puts the onus on user research and UCD people to think carefully about the methods they use, the timing and scale of research activities and the rigour of their recommendations.
+It puts the onus on user research practitioners to think carefully about the methods they use, the timing and scale of research activities and the rigour of their recommendations.
 Of which, I’m sure, Henry Ford would approve.